General questions about the Framework

-A student Quantile measure does not indicate that a student has mastered all of the material with Quantile measures at or below the student's Quantile measure.
-Mastery of mathematics content would mean students have developed fluency and conceptual insight to the structure, connections, and inferences of a concept.
-A measurable level of mastery for each skill or concept would be difficult to identify.
+A student Quantile measure does not indicate that a student has mastered all of the material with a Quantile measure at or below the student’s Quantile measure.

 Introductory problems tend to be straightforward assessments of concept knowledge.
 More advanced problems that blend with other concepts cloud the picture in terms of predicting the difficulty of the primary concept.
 Therefore, the Quantile measure of a skill or concept is the mathematical demand at an introductory level.

 What does a Quantile measure on a particular math skill (QTaxon) mean?

 A unique element of a QTaxon is that it has a Quantile measure.
 The measure of a QTaxon indicates the difficulty of math skills and concepts at an introductory level (first night’s homework).
 The taxonomy of math skills, concepts, and applications has been through field studies and other research efforts in order to determine these difficulty measures.

 What does the QTaxon ID mean?
 (Example: QT-A-333)